-Scott W. Tinker, Principal Investigator, University of Texas at Austin
+Scott W. Tinker, Co-Principal Investigator, Bureau of Economic Geology, University of Texas at Austin

 Scott W. Tinker is the director of the Bureau of Economic Geology at the University of Texas at Austin, the State Geologist of Texas, and holds the Allday Endowed Chair and is acting Associate Dean of Research in the Jackson School of Geosciences at the University.
 He spent 17 years in the oil and gas industry before joining UT in 2000.
 He is past president of the American Association of Petroleum Geologists, the Association of American State Geologists, and the Gulf Coast Association of Geological Societies.
 He is a Geological Society of America Fellow and holds appointments on the National Petroleum Council and Interstate Oil and Gas Compact Commission, among other boards.
 Tinker holds a PhD in geological sciences from the University of Colorado, an MS in geological sciences from the University of Michigan, and a BS in geology and business administration from Trinity University.

 Gürcan Gülen, Economic and Statistical Analysis, University of Texas at Austin

 Gürcan Gülen is a research associate and energy economist at the Bureau's Center for Energy Economics in Houston.
 He is a member of the United States Association for Energy Economics (USAEE), the Society of Petroleum Engineers, The American Economic Association and the Gulf Coast Power Association.
 He holds a PhD (1996) in economics from Boston College, and a BA (1990) in economics from Bosphorus University in Istanbul.

 Bridget R. Scanlon, Water Analysis, The University of Texas at Austin